satellite-image-deep-learning/techniques/README.md

 * [Ankit Kariryaa](https://github.com/ankitkariryaa) published a recent nature paper on tree detection
 * [Chris Holmes](https://github.com/cholmes) is doing great things at Planet
 * [Christoph Rieke](https://github.com/chrieke) maintains a very popular imagery repo and has published his thesis on segmentation
+* [Even Rouault](https://github.com/rouault) maintains several of the most critical tools in this domain such as GDAL, please consider [sponsoring him](https://github.com/sponsors/rouault)
 * [Jake Shermeyer](https://github.com/jshermeyer) many interesting repos
 * [Nicholas Murray](https://www.murrayensis.org/) is an Australia-based scientist with a focus on delivering the science necessary to inform large scale environmental management and conservation
 * [Qiusheng Wu](https://github.com/giswqs) is an Assistant Professor in the Department of Geography at the University of Tennessee